Mapping A Journey

 The poster is a world map based on hair extracts from the video and physical library shown above.
 Using a high-resolution scanner, a relative geographic map proliferates from the origin of the DNA sample owners.

-This geographic exploration was presented during my final review and was hand picked to be exhibited for the annual End of Year Exhibition at CCA.
+This geographic exploration was presented during my final review and was hand-picked to be exhibited.